 Yet, Saudi Arabia remains one of the few places in the world that continues to offer expat packages that include accommodation or an allowance in lieu; as well as transport and education payments.
 That said, residents say these are being trimmed as the economic climate remains uncertain.

-In terms of expenses, rent is the biggest outlay for expats without these allowances; this can account for up to a third of your salary.
+In terms of expenses, rent is the biggest outlay for expats without these allowances; this can account for up to a third of your local salary.
 Scroll to the property section to find out more about housing costs across the Kingdom.

 The unexpected costs of family life in Saudia Arabia